NairSreya/NairSreya/README.md

 ## About Me

--  I'm currently building **[Grove](https://grove-wellness-dapp.web.app/)** -mindfulness app that turns focus sessions into a tree-growing game, helping users build virtual groves while tracking their productivity time.
+-  I'm currently building **[Grove](https://grove-wellness-dapp.web.app/)** -mindfulness   DApp that turns focus sessions into a tree-growing game, helping users build virtual groves while tracking their productivity time.
 -  I'm diving deep into **backend development for Blockchain Technology** and exploring the decentralized ecosystem
 -  Let's talk about **blockchain technology, technical writing, and creative design**
 -  Reach out to me at **sreyanair0609@gmail.com**